 Depending on which course you choose there are some restrictions on age.
 To be considered for our internship product in Canada or Japan you must be eligible for a working holiday visa.
 This application process is usually only open to people between the ages of 18-30, with some exceptions depending on nationality and personal situation.

 All of the qualifications offered on our courses are internationally recognised and internationally interchangeable.
 The national qualification body will vary depending on the country location of your course.
 Detailed information can be found in the qualifications section of our website under resources.

 Our internship product runs for the majority of a winter season.
 Courses that start in November usually finish March and courses that start in December usually finish in April.

 What ability level is required?

-We require participants to be able to comfortably link turns (under control) down an intermediate pitched slope.
+We require participants to be comfortably linking turns (fully under control) down intermediate/advanced pitched slopes.
 If you are unsure about your ability level then please get in touch, our team will be happy to discuss your options.